Reference architecture: Up to 40 RPS or 2,000 users

 If you use a third party external service:

-1. Note that the HA Linux package PostgreSQL setup encompasses PostgreSQL, PgBouncer and Consul.
+1. The HA Linux package PostgreSQL setup encompasses PostgreSQL, PgBouncer and Consul.
 All of these components would no longer be required when using a third party external service.

 2. Set up PostgreSQL according to the database requirements document.